toekang/tlnmpv/README.md

 tlnmpv
 ======

-[Debian 6-7] Lowend Nginx - MariDB - PHP - Vanilla - Wordpress Quick Installer Script.
+[Debian 6-7] Lowend Nginx - MariaDB - PHP - Vanilla - Wordpress Quick Installer Script.

 Warning!
 This script will overwrite previous configs during reinstallation.
 Its craeted to suit MY needs hence some of the stuff may not appeal to you, which is fine.
 You can always fork and modify it to "fix" as you please